WiscWeeds/WiscWeeds-Website/content/post/2018-05-14-strategies-for-late-termination-of-cereal-rye-cover-crop.md

 <center>!["Missouri"] (/img/2018 cc rye termination/Missouri Visual Control.jpg)</center>
 **Figure 4.
 Influence of herbicide treatments and application timings on the control of cereal rye cover crop (results averaged across 3 years of research in Missouri).
 Data collected by Dr. Kevin Bradley’s research group at the University of Missouri.**

-Research conducted in Wisconsin also demonstrated that glyphosate provided successful termination of cereal rye (see: [Termination of winter rye and annual ryegrass using glyphosate] (http://ipcm.wisc.edu/download/pubsPM/AnnualRye_WinterRye_Glyphosate.pdf)).
+Research conducted in Wisconsin also demonstrated that glyphosate provided successful termination of cereal rye (see: [**Termination of winter rye and annual ryegrass using glyphosate**] (http://ipcm.wisc.edu/download/pubsPM/AnnualRye_WinterRye_Glyphosate.pdf)).

-If a legume is part of the cover crop mix, using a growth regulator herbicide such as 2,4-D or dicamba will enhance termination (see planting restrictions prior to selecting a growth regulator for cover crop termination).

 ## **Roller-crimper**
 According to research conducted in Pennsylvania, roller-crimpers can be used effectively for cereal rye termination after the boot stage (Figure 5).
 Although not widely used across the Midwest, the use of roller-crimpers is a viable strategy for producers that would like to have additional biomass in the spring before crop planting and use a mechanical strategy for cover crop termination rather than herbicides.